Co-op Quest: 2022

 I found that the best way to improve at interviews was to… just interview.
 If I could go back, I would change my practice routine to invest more time on non-algorithmic interviews – reading large codebases, operating systems knowledge, object-oriented programming, system design, and mathematics (probability) fundamentals, just to name a few.

-I received my first offer in late September from Duolingo (whose onsite I gave right before my flight to Switzerland)!
+I received my first offer in early October from Duolingo, whose onsite I gave right before my flight to Switzerland!
 That took care of Summer 2022, but my co-op cycle (Spring 2022) was harder to deal with because ETH Zurich holds exams up until February of the next year.
-Many companies I received offers from could not accommodate such a start date, and ETH declined my request to take these exams earlier.
+Many companies I received offers from could not accommodate that start date, and ETH declined my request to take these exams earlier.

 After a very long hiatus in mid-November, Snowflake resumed its hiring process and invited me to a phone screen.
 It almost seemed too good to be true, but they were fast to schedule interviews and I got an offer just after a week.
 Not only that, they were willing to accommodate a late February start date and end before my summer internship began, and it was all fully remote so I could keep my part-time classes as well!

 After 5 months of interviewing, everything eventually fell into place.
-I would look forward to interning at three places year-round!
+I would be interning year-round!

 Snowflake